 Housed in side-by-side 19th-century townhouses amid the gas streetlights and cobblestoned streets of Boston's Beacon Hill, the high-end Beacon Hill Hotel retains a distinctly European feel.
-Owners and neighborhood residents Peter and Cecilia Rait bought the properties with the intent of bringing an Old World travel experience to the United States (both spent extensive time working in hospitality overseas).
-Since the hotel opened in 2000, the intimate property has hosted innumerable A-listers seeking a lower profile, from Cameron Diaz to Martin Scorsese to Arnold Schwarzenegger.
+The original owners and neighborhood residents Peter and Cecilia Rait bought the properties with the intent of opening a hotel and bistro.
+Nowadays, the property is managed by Saunders Hotel Group, but the who’s-who clientele hasn’t changed.
+Since the hotel opened in 2000, the intimate property has hosted innumerable A-listers seeking a lower profile, including Todd English.

 Each of the 13 rooms has plantation shutters, pedestal sinks, flat-panel TVs with DirecTV, and windows that actually open for fresh air.
 The second-floor common area invites guests to meet and mingle.
 Plus, the hotel has a private, residential-feeling roof terrace overlooking Charles Street, perfect for morning coffee or afternoon reading.